1. FactoryTalk Alarms & Events Quick Start Guide

 2. All the information required to make a connection can be found in FactoryTalk View Studio.
 Below is a mapping of the FTView Application details required by WIN-911.
 The left side of the graphics is the FactoryTalk View Explorer pane, and the right is the WIN-911 FTAE Connection Workspace.

-1) Name: Identifies the FTAE Source Connection in WIN-911.
-Name is user-defined.
+- Name: Identifies the FTAE Source Connection in WIN-911.
+The name is user-defined.

 3. Run the Test Connection button.
 If it succeeds, continue.
 If it fails, double-check that your settings are correct.